-Sales efficiency: the sales metric that pits your team’s gross revenue against its cost of operation.
+Sales efficiency: the metric that pits your sales team’s gross revenue against its cost of operation.

-That’s why you should constantly be exploring the strategies and technology that will put you in the best position to boost your revenue without incurring disproportionately high costs.
+That’s why you should constantly be exploring the strategies and technology that will put you in the best position to boost revenue without incurring disproportionately high costs.

-Efficiency doesn’t always come easy, but there are readily available resources that can certainly help your case — namely, all in one CRMs.
+Efficiency doesn’t always come easy, but there are readily available resources that can certainly help your case — namely, all-in-one CRMs.

 Nextiva’s biggest draw may be how well it handles multi-channel customer communication.
 If your business is looking for a CRM that can provide a solid communication infrastructure for sales and customer support reps, you should explore Nextiva as a potential option.

-HatchBuck’s CRM is a versatile solution that fits a wide variety of business needs.
+Benchmark One (formerly known as HatchBuck) CRM is a versatile solution that fits a wide variety of business needs.
 Its email marketing, marketing automation, and sales automation tools stand out both in the field of CRMs and as its strongest features.

-Agile CRM features a simple, streamlined drag and drop project management tool.
+Agile CRM features a simple, streamlined drag-and-drop project management tool.
 Its interface makes managing tasks and passing information between your support, sales, and marketing departments straightforward and seamless.
 It also contains features like lead scoring and segmentation tools.

 Accelo’s CRM features tools for lead scoring, drafting quotes and proposals, segmentation, and task management.
 It also has an impressive range of integrations with other leading platforms, including Salesforce, Jira, Quickbooks, and Hubspot.

 Accelo focuses on the professional service sector.
 The platform is tailored for smaller businesses that employ professionals like architects, accountants, engineers, and designers.

 GreenRope has a wide variety of pricing plans to suit an equally wide variety of business sizes.
 The platform is slightly pricier than most, so it may not be best for very small business and startups.